-Mexico Travel Guide › Punta de Mita Hotels
+Mexico › Punta de Mita Hotels

-Punta de Mita – Where To Stay
+Punta de Mita – Where to Stay

 - Punta de Mita is a small village on a little peninsula northwest of Puerto Vallarta.
 In general, however, Punta de Mita refers not only to the town, but the entire area northwest of Bucerías, including the towns La Cruz de Huanacaxtle and Higuera Blanca, Litibú Resort, and Punta Negra beach, but excluding Sayulita and San Pancho.
 Punta Mita, without the “de,” is a gated resort and residential complex in the northern end of Punta de Mita village with several golf courses, luxury homes and hotels, and fine dining restaurants.